Exact-Time Safety Recovery using Time-Varying Control Barrier Functions with Optimal Barrier Tracking: Optimal Control for Roundabout

 A limitation of standard CBF formulations is that they require the safety condition to hold at initialization.
-In practice, due to stochastic arrivals and upstream decisions, the safe-merging condition \eqref{eq:roundabout-safe_merging constraint} may be violated when a vehicle enters the control zone.
+In practice, due to stochastic arrivals and upstream decisions, the safe-merging condition \eqref{eq:roundabout-safe_merging constraint} may be violated when a vehicle enters a new control zone within the roundabout.
 In this case, the standard CBF constraint is no longer applicable.
-To address this situation, we replace the merging constraint with an ExT-CBF constraint, which enforces recovery within a prescribed time horizon to restore the merging safety constraint before the conflicting vehicle reaches the merging point.
+To address this situation, we replace the merging constraint with an ExT-CBF constraint, which enforces recovery within a prescribed time horizon to restore the safety before the conflicting vehicle reaches the merging point.

 Specifically, if $b_5(\bm{x}(t_0))<0$ at the current decision time $t_0$, an exact-time recovery mechanism is activated.
 The recovery horizon $T_r$ is chosen as the nominal time required for vehicle $i_m$ to reach the merging point under its current motion, thereby providing a physically meaningful time window for safety restoration.